Do you have an SEO strategy for this year?

 I’m compacting down all our experience watching thousands of orders, sites, and case studies into this post.
 The strategy laid out in here has generated millions of dollars online.

 I see a lot of people just randomly throwing links at a site and wondering why it doesn’t work.
 By crafting a sound SEO strategy and taking a holistic approach, you’ll not only get more traffic, but you’ll also get more leads and sales.

 Let’s get right into it…

-How To Rank in Google NOW: Google Ranking Factors
+How To Rank in Google NOW: Search Engine Ranking Factors

-But the reality of what REALLY is driving rankings and SEO traffic today is that it is largely the same as it has been for the last 10+ years: Links and Content.
+But what is REALLY driving rankings in organic search today is largely the same as it has been for the last 10+ years: Links and Content.

 Check out this study done by ahrefs that shows the correlation of the number of backlinks to the ranking position on page 1:

 So for all the talk about how SEO is changing, turns out the basics are still where it’s at.
 And we have the DATA to prove it – We don’t rely on theory here, we look at what’s really going on in the search results.

 With that said, we want to prepare for the future:

 In the last few years, we’ve seen Google put a big focus on trying to understand content, search intent, and topics.

 With their algorithm Hummingbird, they tried to understand the connection between entities, topics, subtopics, and synonyms.

 The goal of Google is to match a user query to an answer.
 So if Google can rate a document based on the likelihood that it will answer the user query, then they have a new way of ranking documents.